jborjon/jborjon.github.io/about-page-notes.md

 Share your personality type (I'm the rarest type!) and its strengths.

+Do show that your service is amazing and high-quality.
+Starting with why and a struggle story are fantastic, but they don't help if your offer isn't top-notch.

 "It's not only about being proficient with grammar" (which I am, maybe give hard data from a test), but it's also about crafting a message that touches your readers' emotions and gets them to take action."

 "How do you know you're doing it right?
 Let an expert do it for you."